Shxrlixn/binance-futures-trading-bot/README.md

 # Binance Futures Trading Bot

-A Python-based command-line trading bot that places MARKET and LIMIT orders on Binance Futures Demo Trading using the Binance API.
+A Python-based command-line trading bot that places MARKET and LIMIT orders on Binance Futures Demo/Test Environment using the Binance API.

 ## Features